© 2016 Liz Buchanan

 © 2001 Liz Buchanan

 “Make it a Song, Song, Song” is Liz Buchanan‘s first great collection of original tunes and classic favorites.
-Children will love to boogie to the jazz beat of “Antelope Dance” and sing with familiar tunes such as “If you’re happy and you know it, clap your hands” and “The Lion Sleeps Tonight.”
-There’s a terrific new train song, “Chugga Chugga Ding Ding,” and parents will love the updates of camp tunes such as “Boom Dee Ah Dah.”
+Children will love to boogie to the jazz beat of “Antelope Dance” and sing with familiar tunes such as “If you’re happy and you know it, clap your hands.”
+There’s a terrific train song, “Chugga Chugga Ding Ding,” and parents will love the updates of camp tunes such as “Boom Dee Ah Dah.”
 Liz has lots of friends playing and singing with her on the album, including a jazz band, flute and mandolin, and a whole gang of kids!
-Available through CDBaby.
+Available through online retailers such as Amazon or contact Liz directly to purchase.